nkh/ftl/config/ftl/man/ftl.md

 	Detach the preview «$»

-		Open a new preview pane, the old preview pane is not under *ftl* control any more.
+		Open a new preview pane, detach the old preview pane from *ftl*.

 	Cd «G»